A Cubed Sphere Fast Multipole Method: Barotropic vorticity equation

 5pt

 {\bf Rossby-Haurwitz wave.} Rossby-Haurwitz (RH) waves are a class of traveling wave solutions of the BVE on a rotating sphere~\cite{haurwitz1940motion}.
-The example chosen here has initial vorticity
+We choose a wave with initial vorticity

-where the first term is a solid body rotation of the sphere and the second term is a real spherical harmonic with degree $n=5$ and wavenumber $m=4$. \Cref{fig:bvepassivetra}a shows that $\zeta_0$ is anti-symmetric about the equator with an alternating sequence of positive and negative vortex cores in each hemisphere.
-The solid body rotation is chosen to ensure that the wave speed vanishes, so that the vorticity is stationary, $\zeta({\bf x},t) = \zeta_0({\bf x})$, and this provides a reference for error assessment; note however that even though the vorticity is stationary, the fluid velocity is nonzero, so the computational particles~${\bf x}_i(t)$ are moving and their vorticity~$\zeta_i(t)$ is changing.
-The error is defined by
+where the first term is a solid body rotation of the sphere and the second term is a real spherical harmonic with degree $n=5$ and wavenumber $m=4$. \Cref{fig:bvepassivetra}a shows the vorticity $\zeta_0$ which is anti-symmetric about the equator with alternating positive and negative vortex cores in each hemisphere. \Cref{fig:bvepassivetra}b shows a tracer advection calculation explained below.
+The solid body rotation ensures that the RH wave speed vanishes, so the vorticity is stationary, $\zeta({\bf x},t) = \zeta_0({\bf x})$, and this provides a reference for error assessment; note however that the fluid velocity is nonzero, so the computational particles~${\bf x}_i(t)$ are moving and their vorticity~$\zeta_i(t)$ is changing.
+The error in the computed vorticity at time $t$ is defined by

-where $\zeta_i(t)$ is the computed particle vorticity and $\zeta_0({\bf x}_i)$ is the reference value~\cref{eq:RH_initial}. \Cref{fig:bveerr} plots $E_\zeta$ at time $t=1$ day versus particle count $N$, where the particle velocity~\cref{eq:K_BS} was computed two ways, direct summation and CSFMM.
-Both methods yield essentially the same error, indicating that the CSFMM approximation error is negligible compared to the discretization error, and as $N$ increases, the vorticity error asymptotes to the dashed line indicating 1st order convergence.
-For the finest resolution with $N=163842$ (grid spacing $0.5^\circ$), the CSFMM is about 36 times faster than direct summation.
+\Cref{fig:bveerr} plots $E_\zeta$ at time $t=1$ day versus particle count $N$, where the particle velocity~\cref{eq:K_BS} was computed two ways, by direct summation and CSFMM.
+Both methods yield essentially the same error, showing that the CSFMM approximation error is negligible compared to the discretization error.
+As $N$ increases, the error asymptotes to the dashed-dot line indicating convergence at the rate $O(\Delta\varphi^2)$.
+For the finest grid with $N=163\,842$, the CSFMM is 36 times faster than direct summation.

 5pt